 The stakes are simply too high for anything else.

-Well, it turns out right now, as of today, at least nine Senate Democrats have decided that Schumer is on his own.
+Well, it turns out, right now, as of today, at least nine Senate Democrats have decided that Schumer is on his own.

-They're all taking a wait and see attitude about rejecting Brett Kavanaugh's nomination to the court, despite calls by Democratic leaders to block him at any cost.
+They're all taking a wait-and-see attitude about rejecting Brett Kavanaugh's nomination to the court, despite calls by Democratic leaders to block him at any cost.

-You got Mansion in West Virginia.
+You got Manchin in West Virginia.

-They want to they want to support Schumer.
+They want to support Schumer.

-That's what they probably do if they were just re elected last year.
+That's what they probably do if they were just reelected last year.

 No, that never happened.